Saatchi & Saatchi: Tim Bell

 Tim Bell (1941-2019) was the company's first Media Director appointed in 1976.
 He performed senior account service roles rising to CEO and later Chairman of the London office.
 He was instrumental in the agency's strength of relationship with Margaret Thatcher developed during their work on her 1979 and 1983 campaigns.
 He had a falling out with the brothers in 1985 and left to join Frank Lowe and an offer of his name on the door at Lowe, Howard-Spinke and Bell (now Lowe Worldwide).

+Andrew Rutherford

+The agency’s leading copywriter and a Full Board Director who in 1978 created the Labour Isn't Working campaign which was voted the Poster of the Twentieth Century, and is widely credited as being highly influential in Margaret Thatcher’s election victory in 1979.
+In his six years at Saatchi & Saatchi Rutherford was responsible for a significant proportion of the agency’s award winning campaigns – for The Health Council, Dunlop, Kronenbourg lager, Jaffa, The Evening News and The Conservative Party.
+He left the agency in 1979 to found the highly successful agency Wight Collins Rutherford and Scott (WCRS).

 Paul Arden

 Paul Arden (1940–2008) was an Executive Creative Director at the company between 1987 and 1995 working on British Airways, Anchor Butter, Toyota, Ryvita, Nivea, Trust House Forte, Alexon Group and Fuji among others.
 His British Airways campaigns continue to be remembered as one of the greatest advertising campaigns of all time, changing the fortunes of the airline.

 The Independent said that "Arden was the ringmaster behind the whole creative circus that saw British Airways become "The World's Favourite Airline", The Independent become the new intelligentsia's favourite newspaper, Margaret Thatcher the nation's favourite leader and Silk Cut their favourite fag."
 The Times says he was a "tempestuous advertising director who thought up memorable campaigns for Silk Cut, BA and The Independent".
 Arden left the employment of Saatchi & Saatchi in 1992, but remained a key consultant for the agency until 1995.